 More recently in December 2021, Victory and Hay Creek announced the addition of six new agreements closed in the 4th quarter of 2021, including much desired expansion of upscale independent hotels into the West Coast (Nevada) of the United States.

 The pipeline is very diverse, according to Mount, with a mix of new development and existing asset opportunities.
 “We are very bullish on what we’ve been able to achieve thus far,” he said, “and we are exceeding the equity returns that we had put forth in Hay Creek.
 At this point, it’s going to continue to deliver some momentum.
 We have our first property out West and we’re going to continue to push West (it was negotiating a deal in Monterey, California, at press time).
 Hay Creek is primarily a Upper East Coast regional company, and our plan is to grow it down the East coast, as well as across the West.”

 Hay Creek Hotels’ Abbey Inn & Spa in New York’s Hudson Valley region

-For Victory Hotel Group, the goal is to execute on opportunities, reposition the assets and then sell its positions in three to five years.
+For Victory Hotel Partners, the goal is to execute on opportunities, reposition the assets and then sell its positions in three to five years.
 “Our preference is boutiques and independents, but if come across the right branded asset in a major gateway we will execute on it if it’s good deal,” Mount added.